 That, in effect, is what we are asking you to do when you fill your buckets and totes.
 We are asking that you please be more mindful of what you are putting in, so our drivers don’t have to pull out the offending items.

 Many of our customers may not realize that our drivers have to pick out contaminants at the tip site.
 We ask you to help by not making their already challenging job even more challenging.

 What are the most common types of contamination?

 Stickers on fruit.
 In a pile of fresh, rich compost, these little stickers remain intact and recognizable.
 Crazy, huh?
-I learned, when I was collecting banana peels at Evanston’s Turkey Trot, how much easier it was to take the sticker off a banana when the fruit was still inside, so I tried to take all of the stickers off before the bananas were handed out to the runners.
+I learned, when I was collecting banana peels at the Evanston Subaru Flying Turkey 5K , how much easier it was to take the sticker off a banana when the fruit was still inside, so I tried to take all of the stickers off before the bananas were handed out to the runners.
 A few escaped me.
 Those stickers were very difficult to remove from the peel.
 Now imagine if that banana peel had been in your bucket for two weeks.